nkearse1/Adhokv6/README.md

 When working in cloud IDEs such as StackBlitz or Codesandbox, you may see a `.next/` folder created after running the dev server.
 This directory contains build artifacts and is already listed in `.gitignore`, so it can safely be removed or ignored.

-## Mock User Credentials
+## Test User Credentials

-All mock users have the password: `password123`
+All test users have the password: `password123`

 ### Admin User
 - **Email:** `admin@example.com`